AncientAbacus/US-Power-Outage-Modeling/README.md

 ## Fairness Analysis

-Group X is California <br />
+Group X: is California <br />
-Group Y is not California
+Group Y: is not California

-Permutation Test: <br />
+Permutation Test:

 Null Hypothesis: Our model is fair.
 Its precision for outage duration in California and not in California is roughly the same, and any differences are due to random chance. <br />
 Alternative Hypothesis: Our model is unfair.
 Its precision for outage duration not in California is lower than its precision for outage duration in Louisiana.